 Tobacco use is more common in construction than in almost any other industry, the study found.
 Only workers in installation, maintenance and repair occupations report higher usage.

 Smokers put a strain on a construction company’s bottom line.
-The CDC reports that smoking-related illnesses in the United States cost more than $300 billion each year, including more than $156 billion in lost productivity.
-(That includes lost productivity due to secondhand smoke exposure.)
+The CDC reports that smoking-related illnesses in the United States cost more than $300 billion each year, including more than $156 billion in lost productivity (which includes lost productivity due to secondhand smoke exposure).
 Tobacco use increases absenteeism while decreasing productivity.